AbhinavPradeep/abhinav-blog/content/blog/measure-theory-1.md

 Theorem 1 is an example of the deficiencies of Riemann integration.
 The proof makes it explicit that there is a heavy reliance on uniform continuity.
 In general limits may not be brought inside the integral if convergence is pointwise.

-Moreover, the Riemann integral only works for functions with finitely many discontinuities.
-Consider:
+In general for a function on $[a,b]$ to be Riemann integrable, it must be both bounded on $[a,b]$ and have only finitely many discontinuities.
+Below are some examples of functions that are not Riemann integrable.

+Example 1:

 ![targets](/CF.png)